 Bígí go Breá Programme Guide

-Lesson Plans in this manual span three full terms:
+Lesson Plans in this manual span the SPHE Infant Curriculum.
+They are grouped by:

-Topics, which are based on Strands/Strand Units of the SPHE Curriculum, are split in to two lessons:
+Topics, which are based on the Strands/Strand Units of the Social, Personal and Health Education Curriculum, are split in to two lessons:

 There are approximate timings provided throughout the lessons, which teachers can adjust as necessary depending on the class.
 Every effort has been made to provide as much material as possible.
 Classes may move through material at varying paces and this is to be encouraged as the teacher deems necessary.

 Each lesson plan provides ideas for questioning and discussion.
-Although Bígí go Breá follows a natural progression in terms of content, nothing is rigidly prescriptive and adjusting the timing and material to the teacher’s personal classroom context is encouraged.
+Although Bígí go Breá/Be Well follows a natural progression in terms of content within topics, nothing is rigidly prescriptive and adjusting the timing and material to the teacher’s personal classroom context is encouraged.

 The resources included to support the lessons of this programme are: